 The decision to have the property that you are buying in Costa Rica in your own personal name or in the name of a corporation is strictly up to the investor.
 To put it in the name of a corporation is very common; it can offer benefits of asset protection, anonymity for the actual owner, and makes title transfer easier and cheaper .
 A valid passport for four representatives (president, vice president, secretary, and treasurer-all can be foreigners) is the only requirement for a foreigner to form a corporation in Costa Rica; the cost ranges from $300-$600 in most cases.
 More corporation info will be found on this website.

-THUS, 99.98% of our transactions are handled without a title companies' guarantee, particularly in new condo projects, recently built homes, or lots within a gated community.
-The only time we will strongly recommend title company guarantees are when purchasing older farms or probate properties where the father dies and leaves ten kids with the property rights.
-In 18 years of real estate, I have never, ever had a problem with a property's title AFTER the completion of Due Diligence, because I have only used intelligent, honest, fully bilingual English speaking attorneys.
+THUS, 100% of our transactions are handled without a title companies' guarantee, particularly in new condo projects, recently built homes, or lots within a gated community.
+In 21 years of real estate, I have never, ever had a problem with a property's title AFTER the completion of Due Diligence, because I have only used intelligent, honest, fully bilingual English speaking attorneys.

 YOUR LAWYER guarantees you that your title is clean, or he doesn't get paid, and may be taken to task by Costa Rica's version of the bar association, the Colegio de Abogados.